patilsp/colorscroll/README.md

 ## About

-colorscroll is a simple web app which helps developers to design and implement custom scrollbars.
+colorscroll app is a simple web app which helps developers to design and implement custom scrollbars.

 ## Project Setup